helloworldawaits.com

 Creative Hubs: Open mics, markets, and pop-up events in Fabrika, Vake Park, and The Factory.

-The leading genres are techno, folk fusion, and hip-hop.
-Ethnic music is still performed, particularly during celebration periods.
+The leading genres include techno, folk fusion, and hip-hop.
+Traditional Georgian ethnic music also thrives during festivals and cultural celebrations.

 While the Tbilisi Film Festival is a draw for international film critics, the local audience adores their own movie heroes, many of whom are also theater or television celebrities.